-Inspect toys such as Teddy bears that your spouse bought for your children.
-They may contain a bug.
+Inspect toys such as teddy bears that your spouse bought for your children.
+They may contain a bug or a “nanny cam.”

 Carefully follow all telephone lines to see if you find anything suspicious.
 If you see a splice on the telephone line, replace it.